Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Introduction

-In today's Gospel we visit the story of two disheartened disciples of Jesus walking home from Jerusalem to Emmaus just after Jesus was crucified.
+In today's Gospel we visit the story of two disheartened disciples of Jesus walking home from Jerusalem back to Emmaus just after Jesus was crucified.
 As they try to process the events of the past few days, a stranger joins them and gives them a lesson on salvation history.
 Captivated by this stranger's knowledge of scripture, they invite him to stay for dinner.
 It's not until this person breaks bread with them, do they realize that it is the risen Lord himself, who then vanishes before them.
 Hope is restored in them and they rush back to Jerusalem to tell the Apostles the good news.

 Opening Prayer